 Be on the lookout for suspicious-looking phishing emails.
 An attacker could still use extracted emails and customer numbers to obtain further sensitive information from victims of this compromise.

 The GoDaddy Managed WordPress data breach is likely to have far-reaching consequences.
-GoDaddy’s Managed WordPress offering makes up a significant portion of the WordPress ecosystem, affecting not only site owners but also their customers.
+GoDaddy’s Managed WordPress offering makes up a significant portion of the WordPress ecosystem, affecting site owners and their customers.
 The SEC filing says that “Up to 1.2 million active and inactive Managed WordPress customers” were involved.
 Customers of those sites are most likely also affected, making the number of affected people much larger.

-For the time being, anyone who uses GoDaddy’s Managed WordPress offering should assume their sites have been compromised until further information becomes available and follow the steps we have provided in this article.
+For now, anyone using GoDaddy’s Managed WordPress offering should assume their sites have been compromised until further information becomes available and follow the steps we have provided in this article.
 We will update the article if more information becomes available.

 Note: All logos, product names, and trademarks are the property of their respective owners in the United States and/or other countries.
 All company, product, and service names used on this page are for identification purposes only.
-The use of these names, logos, and trademarks does not imply endorsement.
+Using these names, logos, and trademarks does not imply endorsement.